mukhtar-github/MongoDB-Developer-Learning-Path/M103: Basic Cluster Administration/Basic Cluster Administration.md

 ```

 Feel free to modify this or point to your own *configuration file*.
 You just need to ensure that the *MongoD* process can access the file location and read the file.
 You can find the complete list of *configuration file* options and how to use them on our online documentation.
 The documentation also includes structural examples, as well as a description of how the options work and what the expected values are.

-To recap, configuration file options provide the same functionality as our command line options.
-They improve the readability of our configuration settings, and you can use the documentation to facilitate mapping a command line option to a configuration file option.
+> To recap, *configuration file* options provide the same functionality as our *command line* options.
+They improve the readability of our *configuration settings*, and you can use the documentation to facilitate mapping a *command line option to a configuration file* option.